 One should know that the witness anonymity order in the UK protects the identity of a witness in front of a defendant.
 The Magistrates’ Court needs to analyze the declaration of a witness and to agree if the defendant needs to know the identity of a witness, in order to challenge the offered evidence.
 In this case, the prosecutor has several duties like acting in a fair manner, analyze the statements and the evidence, adopt an objective evaluation before offering the witness anonymity order for a fair trial for the defendant.

-More information regarding the witness anonymity orders can be obtained from our team of criminal defence solicitors in the UK, so please feel free to contact us.
+More information regarding the witness anonymity orders can be obtained from our team of criminal defence solicitors in London, so please feel free to contact us.